saleor/saleor-avatax/README.md

 ### ENVs:

-- `SETTINGS_ENCRYPTION_SECRET` - used to encrypt/decrypt secret data (like APIKey) that is stored in Saleor's App's private metadata.
+- `SETTINGS_ENCRYPTION_SECRET` - used to encrypt/decrypt secret data (like Password) that is stored in Saleor's App's private metadata.
 - `SALEOR_DOMAIN ` - Only declared Saleor domain will be allowed to fetch taxes from the app.

 ## Learn more about Apps